yeap-finance/.github/profile/README.md

 - Efficient and Scalable: Powered by the Aptos Move chain, YEAP ensures rapid transactions and minimal gas fees, making DeFi more accessible to everyone.
 - Secure & Transparent: With decentralized smart contracts and robust security protocols, YEAP offers a trustworthy platform where users can transact with confidence.
 - Seamless User Experience: YEAP provides an intuitive and easy-to-use interface for both novice and experienced users, ensuring a smooth and user-friendly experience.
-- Flexible Lending and Borrowing: Borrow assets at competitive rates and earn passive income by supplying liquidity.
+- Flexible Lending and Customlized Borrowing: Borrow assets at competitive rates and earn passive income by supplying liquidity.
 Enjoy a variety of supported assets and interest rate options tailored to your needs.
 - Decentralized Governance: YEAP is built with community-driven principles in mind.
 Governance is decentralized, ensuring that all participants have a voice in shaping the platform’s future.

 Learn more from our [docs](https://github.com/yeap-fi/docs)

+We're looking for parnters who are passionate and high-skilled on dapps and smart contracts.

 Join us at yeap finance, where we are building the future of finance—faster, more secure, and more efficient.